sixfourscientific/ncbi-download/ReadMe.md

 ### Process Software Version

 If configured, processes can be executed for multiple software versions by providing a list of release tags to the `VERSION` option.
-Separate instances are created for the cartesian products of individual software versions & each parameter sweep (see above).
-For example, if two argument submaps are provided along with two release tags to the `SWEEP` & `VERSION` options respectively, then a total of four instances are created per input with every parameter sweep processed using each of the software versions.
+Separate tasks are created for the cartesian products of individual software versions & each parameter sweep (see above).
+For example, if two argument submaps are provided along with two release tags to the `SWEEP` & `VERSION` options respectively, then a total of four tasks are created per input with every parameter sweep processed using each of the software versions.
 If not provided then the process would typically default to a specified software version within the configuration.

 ### Process Metadata Label

 For each process, metadata associated with the state or processing can be recorded for an input via the `LABEL` block.
-This s particularly useful when performing parameter sweeps since it records information about the command line arguments provided.
+This is particularly useful when performing parameter sweeps since it records information about the command line arguments provided.

 *params-file.json*